itristenx/nova-universe/README.md

 fetches its configuration from `/api/kiosks/:id`; if `active` is `0` it shows an activation required message instead of the ticket form.

+To remotely disable a kiosk open the **Kiosks** tab in the admin UI and toggle the active switch to the off position.
+You can also send a `PUT` request to `/api/kiosks/{id}/active` with `{ "active": false }` to deactivate a kiosk via the API.
+The kiosk will stop displaying the ticket form once its next activation check detects the change.

 ## Components

 - **cueit-backend** – Express API with an SQLite database.
 It exposes endpoints